 From 2017-2022, the QPP Resource Center™ for the Midwest aims to help 35,000+ clinicians in Indiana and six other states (Michigan, Ohio, Illinois, Kentucky, Wisconsin, and Minnesota) prepare for and successfully participate in the new Quality Payment Program (QPP).
 The QPP was created by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) to determine levels of Medicare reimbursement for individual clinicians through a new, value-based system.
-As a coalition member of the MACRA Provider Resource Network (M-PRN), Purdue Healthcare Advisors will bring direct support to approximately 2,900 MIPS-eligible, Indiana-based clinicians to help them choose and report on quality measures.
+As a coalition member of the MACRA Provider Resource Network (M-PRN), Purdue Healthcare Advisors brings direct support to approximately 2,900 MIPS-eligible, Indiana-based clinicians to help them choose and report on quality measures.

 Remote technical assistance may include, but is not limited to conveying the MIPS expectations and timelines; explaining the MIPS feedback report; creating a MIPS-score improvement plan; evaluating practice readiness for joining an Advanced Alternative Payment Model (APM); assessing and optimizing Health IT; supporting change management and strategic planning; developing and disseminating education and training materials; and enabling peer-to-peer learning and local partnerships.

 Support will include several levels of remote service, from a call-in help desk and resource library for those organizations who need less guidance to a designated virtual coach for those underserved and rural clinics that may lack the resources to transition to value-based care without more customized, intensive support.
 Our web portal features MIPScast™, an easy-to-use, interactive tool that will help you predict your MIPS score, identify areas for improvement, and compare your practice to peers.